DPGAlliance/DPG-Standard/README.md

 The Digital Public Goods Alliance is dedicated to building a welcoming, diverse and safe community.
 We expect everyone participating in the Digital Public Goods Alliance community to abide by our [**Code of Conduct**](CODE_OF_CONDUCT.md).
 Please read it.
 Please follow it.
 In the Digital Public Goods Alliance, we work hard to build each other up and create amazing things together. 💪💜

+## ⚖️ Governance

+At the Digital Public Goods Alliance, we envision a growing community of contributors and stakeholders around the Digital Public Goods Standard in an open, transparent and accessible manner.
+Our [governance](governance.md) documents the processes for welcoming, reviewing and merging proposals for modifications to the standard, and managing clear expectations around these processes.

 ## 🙏 Acknowledgements

 Thank you to all the individuals that contributed to and [endorsed](endorsement.md) the standard, as well as well as to the participants of the **Early Grade Reading Community of Practice**.
 We also thank the following organizations: UNICEF, Norway, iSPIRT, Sierra Leone and the DPG Alliance Secretariat.